EBZebra/docs/edge/source/api/camera.md

-###SDCard Access
+###SD Card Access
-SDCard access is eabled by default; grants of additional access will be ignored.
+SD Card access is enabled by default; grants of additional access will be ignored.
 The following extensions are able to write to the SD card by default.

 ###Camera Preview
 Despite a user-selected full screen mode, preview rendering size will be overridden by the driver on some WM/CE devices.